Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 > Note: The update to quantity is applicable if only the subscription is against a Plan that is set to be billed per user
   ![Per user pricing](./images/per-user-plan-pricing.png)

-> The AMP SDK sample application calls the following AMP SDK API methods in the background.
+> The sample application calls the following client methods in the background.

 ```csharp
 Task<SubscriptionUpdateResult> ChangeQuantityForSubscriptionAsync(Guid subscriptionId, int? subscriptionQuantity);